unixpickle/vq-ensemble/README.md

 For the inner-loop model, I chose a small CNN with two strided convolutions followed by two fully-connected layers.
 The model uses ReLU activations.
 I did not employ dropout regularization for vq-ensemble, although I did use it for a baseline.

+All of these experiments were run on the MNIST dataset.
+Why MNIST?
+Because it's small and easy to iterate on.
+When ideas work, I scale them to harder datasets, but MNIST is usually a sane starting point.

 ## Baseline

 As a baseline, I directly trained the CNN with Adam (using an initial LR of 1e-3 and decaying it to 1e-4).
 This gives an idea of how much the model is capable of overfitting, and how well it does without any ensembling.

 This experiment can be run with [train_mnist_baseline.py](train_mnist_baseline.py).

 ```
 ...
-step: 41999: train=0.000696 test=0.023440
 Evaluation accuracy (train): 100.00%
 Evaluation accuracy (test): 98.61%
 ```

-## Adding dropout
+## Baseline with Dropout

-In this experiment, I added dropout to the baseline (setting `DROPOUT = True` at the top of `train_mnist_baseline.py`).
+In this experiment, I added dropout to the baseline.
 Since dropout creates an implicit ensemble, this is a good baseline for vq-ensemble.

+To run this experiment, set `DROPOUT = True` in [train_mnist_baseline.py](train_mnist_baseline.py).

 ```
 RESULTS HERE